mehulagg/gitlab_test/doc/administration/packages/container_registry.md

 ### Storage limitations

-Currently, there is no storage limitation, which means a user can upload an infinite amount of Docker images with arbitrary sizes.
+Currently, there is no limitation of images that can be stored, which means a user can upload an infinite amount of Docker images with arbitrary sizes.
 This setting will be configurable in future releases.

+There is however a limitation with lifecycle policies being applied to s3 buckets that are being used for a registry.
+If a lifecycle policy is applied, some items are aged into unsupported storage, which can cause pipelines to start breaking.

 ## Change the registry's internal port